 Medical leave is absence to care for a personal serious health condition, as confirmed by the employee's Healthcare provider.
 Faculty should review the Faculty Leave webpage for more information.

 Staff who have at least a year of service at Northwestern University AND who have worked at least 1,250 hours within the past continuous 12 months, are eligible for The Family and Medical Leave Act (FMLA) to coincide with their medical leave.
 FMLA provides certain employees with up to 12 weeks of unpaid, job-protected leave per year.
 It also requires that their group health benefits be maintained during the leave.

 Employees who are not eligible for FMLA should contact the Benefits Division to discuss their options.
-In some instances, they may be referred to our Office of Equity to request medical leave as an accommodation under the American's with Disabilities Act (ADA).
+In some instances, they may be referred to our Office of Equity to request medical leave as an accommodation under the Americans with Disabilities Act (ADA).

 Holding the job